 Regarding environmental compliance, Stephan Sina has contributed to several studies on environmental criminal law and wildlife crime at the European and national level, inter alia for the EU-funded research project EU Action to Fight Environmental Crime (EFFACE).
 He has presented project results and recommendations to the Committee on the Environment, Public Health and Food Safety (ENVI) of the European Parliament and to the experts of the Bund and the Länder on cross-cutting issues of environmental law.

 In addition to his research and consultancy work, Stephan Sina has lectured on environmental law at the Berlin Academy for Administration and has been teaching climate change law in a programme for international students at the Berlin School of Economics and Law (HWR).

 Before joining Ecologic Institute, Stephan Sina practiced environmental and energy law at a law firm and worked as a fellow at the Max Planck Institute for Comparative Public Law and International Law in Heidelberg (Germany).

-With a scholarship from the Cusanuswerk, Stephan Sina obtained a PhD with a thesis on the international status of the Palestinian Autonomous Territories.
-He worked as a fellow at the Max Planck Institute for Comparative Public Law and International Law in Heidelberg and taught a preparatory examination class at the University of Heidelberg.
+Stephan Sina studied law at the Universities of Freiburg, Bonn, Heidelberg (Germany), and Edinburgh (United Kingdom).
+With a scholarship from the Cusanuswerk, Stephan Sina obtained his PhD with a thesis on the international status of the Palestinian Autonomous Territories.
+He has a diploma in comparative law from the University of Strasbourg (France).